 A pupil who is extremely shy is teased by a teacher about not being confident enough to answer questions in class.
 The teacher mimics him in front of the class by speaking with a stammer.
 Although the teacher knows the pupil does not have a speech or language disability, this conduct could still amount to disability related harassment under the Act

 Taken from para 8.14 of the 2011 consultation draft Codes of Practice on Schools, available on Equality Act consultations (archive of EHRC website).
 However, the relevant chapter (and thus the example) did not make it into the final version of the Schools Technical Guidance.

 Often harassment will be by fellow pupils rather than by school staff.
 The major resource on bullying as regards stammering is BSA’s education websites: see Schools: BSA resources.
-However, specifically on the Equality Act, there is an argument that a school can be liable if it does not do enough to prevent bullying by others: see Harassment of employees>Harassment by third parties: claim under s.26 definition of ‘harassment’?
+However, specifically on the Equality Act, there is an argument that a school can be liable perhaps for indirect discrimination if it does not do enough to prevent bullying by others: see Harassment of employees>Third-party harassment: Indirect discrimination?

 - A local education authority in England and Wales must prepare and implement an ‘accessibility strategy’.